cap-java/sdm/README.md

    cf deploy mta_archives/*.mtar
    ```

-9. Launch the application.
-Navigate to applications in the specific BTP subaccount space and open the bookshop-app application.
-Click on the application url provided.
+9. Go to your BTP subaccount and launch your application.

-10. The `Attachments` type has generated an out-of-the-box Attachments table.
+10. The `Attachments` type will have generated an out-of-the-box Attachments table.

 ## Use @cap-java/sdm plugin

-**To use sdm plugin in your CAP application, create an element with an `Attachments` type.** Following the [best practice of separation of concerns](https://cap.cloud.sap/docs/guides/domain-modeling#separation-of-concerns), create a separate file _srv/attachment-extension.cds_ and _db/attachment-extension.cds_ paste the below content in both the files.
+**To use sdm plugin in your CAP application, create an element with an `Attachments` type.** Following the [best practice of separation of concerns](https://cap.cloud.sap/docs/guides/domain-modeling#separation-of-concerns), create a separate file _srv/attachment-extension.cds_ and _db/attachment-extension.cds_, and extend your entity with attachments.
 See the following example from a sample Bookshop app:

 ```
 using {my.bookshop.Books } from '../db/books';